beardymcjohnface/Snaketool/README.md

 # Snaketool
 Cookiecutter profile for making a Snakemake-based bioinformatics tool, but without the fluff.

-__See [Snaketool-argparse](https://github.com/beardymcjohnface/Snaketool-argparse) for an argparse version with a more detailed Snakemake example.__

 __See [Nektool](https://github.com/beardymcjohnface/Nektool) for a NextFlow-based template__

 ## Motivation

 Writing reliable command line tools requires a lot of boilerplate to ensure input and generated files are valid, catch errors with subprocesses, log stderr messages etc. It's very time-consuming and annoying.
 Snakemake does a lot of heavy lifting in this regard and is an obvious alternative to a command line tool.

 While Snakemake pipelines are excellent, cloning a pipeline repo every time you want to run an analysis is also annoying.